MIT 4.550/4.570 Computation Design Lab

 * Lab hours are used for demos during the first half of the semester, and for project development by student teams during the second half.

-* The content details below are for 2023 class, and will be updated for 2024 once the class starts.
-Reference
+* The content below are for 2024 class.
+The updated 2025 version will be made available once the class starts.

 Education | Research | Who we are | Gallery | Bookmarks